 She has worked with multiple AAA and Indie developers worldwide such as Konami, Taito, Sony, and Matt Makes Games.
 She holds a degree in Music Management and Enterprises from Baruch College.
 In her spare time, Cassie enjoys JRPGs (Final Fantasy & Persona, in particular), making analog art, and spending time with her pets, Asuka and Rei.

-As the Production Manager, Stephanie supports the successful implementation of the national G4C Student Challenge, grants management, and other programs and initiatives at G4C.
+As the Program Manager, Stephanie supports the successful implementation of the national G4C Student Challenge, grants management, and other programs and initiatives at G4C.
 Her specialties include coherent writing, editing, qualitative and quantitative research, and the development and maintenance of outreach.
 She also supports the production of various events and additional projects.

-As the Production Manager, Stephanie supports the successful implementation of the national G4C Student Challenge, grants management, and other programs and initiatives at G4C.
+As the Program Manager, Stephanie supports the successful implementation of the national G4C Student Challenge, grants management, and other programs and initiatives at G4C.
 With a strong background in History, her specialties include coherent writing, editing, qualitative and quantitative research, and the development and maintenance of outreach.
 She also supports the production of various events and additional projects.
 Stephanie is an alumna of Binghamton University, and holds an MA degree in Historical Studies from The New School.
 She joined the G4C team while she was working on her master’s thesis, which explored the seldom studied topic of how nuclear themed video games tell history.
 It was such games that inspired her to continue her education, and to join Games for Change.
 She is a lifelong gamer and is passionate about cooking.
 Contact: stephanie (at) gamesforchange (dot) org

 Olga El is excited to join Games for Change which combines two of her lifelong passions: social change and gaming!
 She is also a performance activist, playwright, dancer, and director based in NYC who aims to educate and engage audiences in ways that inspire action—on the level of the personal, communal, or beyond—that will ultimately lead to a more just, compassionate, and healthy society.